Towich/Towich/README.md

 # 💫 About Me:
 👋 Hi!
 I'm Nikita and I'm interested in Android, some Backend and Unity. </br>
-🏫 Currently studying in RTU MIREA in Moscow </br>
+🏫 Currently studying at RTU MIREA in Moscow </br>
 🎯 Dreaming to be a team/tech lead